 We are so excited to offer a school program for students K–6.
-Our amazing team of therapists and instructors are experienced in the implementation of academic material for those with Dyslexia, Language based reading disorder, and those who benefit from augmented communication (AAC).
+Our amazing team of therapists and instructors are experienced in the implementation of academic material for those with Dyslexia, language-based reading disorders, and those who benefit from augmentative and alternative communication (AAC).

-Using a home school program that is monitored by two certified teachers and speech pathologists., our students attend class in a 1:3 instructor to student ratio; this allows for individual instruction within a group environment.
+Our students attend class in a 1:1 or 1:2 instructor to student ratio, allowing for individual instruction within a group environment.

 As a private school, the Gardiner Scholarship is accepted for instructional time; therapies are often covered by your insurance.